O1ahmad/container-file-geth/README.md

 #### Config

 :page_with_curl: Configuration of the `geth` client can be expressed in a config file written in [TOML](https://github.com/toml-lang/toml), a minimal markup format, used as an alternative to passing command-line flags at runtime.
 To get an idea how the config should look you can use the `geth dumpconfig` subcommand to export a client's existing configuration.
+Also, a list of configurable settings can be found [here](https://gist.github.com/0x0I/5887dae3cdf4620ca670e3b194d82cba).

 _The following variables can be customized to manage the location and content of this TOML configuration:_